 Weight is a huge, huge factor as long as you require to wear them for more extended periods.

 Say, you will wear a pair for a month.
 You need to walk, stand and sit down wearing those for 8 hours each day, 6 days a week.
 You spend one-third walking.
 It means, you are taking 15 steps per minute; 7,200 steps a day; 187,200 steps a month.
 If the footwear weighs 300 grams less each, they will save you 56,160 KG extra weight per month.

 No wonder sore-feet is a common issue among people around us!

 Made for my job

 This is something people tend to ignore at first.
-Look at the workers that are happy, working for a long time in a specific sector.
-The joggers, hikers, hunters or bikers doing it for a really long time have a common pattern.
-They tend to wear something specific, something special.
+Look at the happy workers, working for a long time in a specific sector.
+The joggers, hikers, hunters or bikers doing it for a really long time have a typical pattern.
+They wear something specific, something special.
 That’s because, when cobbling companies design a brand new pair, they fix their target buyers.
-Some are made for all, some are made for a number of jobs and others are pinpointed.
-To the senior workmen and enthusiasts, made for all means made for nothing.
+They make some for all, some are produced for many jobs and others are pinpointed.
+To the senior workmen and enthusiasts, prepared for all means made for nothing.

 If you can pick a job-specific pair, job-specific comfort is by default the first priority of the makers along with safety.